ElectionDataAnalysis/electiondata/docs/User_Guide.md

 Note that only lines with data corresponding to contests, selections and reporting units listed in the Jurisdiction directory will be processed.

 ### Batch Load Data
 The MultiDataLoader class allows batch uploading of all data in a given directory.
 That directory should contain the files to be uploaded, as well as a `.par` file for each file to be uploaded.
+See `templates/parameter_file_templates/results.par`.
+You can use `make_par_files()` to create parameter files for multiple files when they share values of the following parameters:
+ * directory in which the files can be found
+ * munger
+ * jurisdiction
+ * election
+ * download_date
+ * source
+ * note
+ * auxiliary data directory (if any)
 The `load_all()` method will read each `.par` file and make the corresponding upload.
 From a directory containing a `multi.par` parameter file, run
 ```
 import election_anomaly as ea